Maine Psychology Licensure Requirements

 Three Steps to Becoming a Psychologist in Maine

 Although there are many specific tasks to complete before becoming a licensed psychologist in Maine, the overall process consists of three main steps.
 First, you must earn a bachelor’s degree; after this, you may choose to earn an optional master’s degree in psychology.
 Second, you will need to complete a doctoral degree in psychology.
+There are several psychology schools in Maine that offer degrees meeting this requirement.
+You may also find that programs located in states with similar guidelines will also be accepted.
 After you have met these educational requirements, the third and final step is to meet Maine’s specific requirements for licensure and apply for a license through the Board.

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.